 Researched and produced content for contributors to watch and co-ordinated clearance of more than 50 shows.
 On location directing cast, and edit produced 4 eps.
 My first ep made the commissioner emotional!

 10) Double, triple, quadruple check for spelling and grammar errors.
 Use spellcheck, an app like Grammarly for anything more wordy, or ask a friend to proof read if it’s not your strong point.
 It’s amazing how many CVs come with typos in the titles of programmes or roles (now checking this post over several times!).

 In summary, have a clear format, spell out your experience and make your words work hard for the space they’re taking up.
 TV CVs are reviewed and judged insanely quickly, so make yours tells as clear a story about you as the ones you’d like to be telling on screen.

-Talented People’s Live Sessions on Facebook are proving popular, so watch our social feeds for the next important and inclusive industry natter and join in with your own questions.
+Send or update your CV and browse our jobs board here.
+Talented People’s Live Sessions on Facebook are popular, so watch our social feeds for the next important and inclusive industry chat and join in with your own questions.
 You can find all previous ones on our site here.
-Follow Talented People on Twitter, Facebook, Instagram & LinkedIn so you don’t miss good TV industry chat and news, as well as our latest job opportunities…
+Follow Talented People on Twitter, Facebook, Instagram & LinkedIn so you don’t miss good TV industry talk and news, as well as our latest job opportunities…

 **As a proud champion of diversity and equality in production, Talented People takes positive action to reach and represent marginalised or under-represented groups in the industry – be that race, disability, sexuality, gender, socio-economic background or religion, or indeed any other personal circumstance we can encourage conversation to support to get the best talent into the right jobs without prejudice e.g. jobsharing / flexible working requirement.**